-The marshal's service also assists local agencies in capturing escaped fugitives and oversees the federal witness protection program.
-Upon appointment, deputy marshals receive training at the Federal Law Enforcement Training Center in Glynco, Ga.
+The marshal's service assists local agencies in capturing escaped fugitives, and it oversees the Federal Witness Protection Program.
+Upon appointment, deputy marshals receive training at the Federal Law Enforcement Training Center in Glynco, Georgia.

-NCIS agents provide special investigative services for the U.S. Department of the Navy.
-Special agents work on U.S. Navy installations around the world and investigate major crimes involving Navy personnel and property, including the United States Marine Corps.
+NCIS agents provide special investigative services for the U.S. Department of the Navy and the United States Marine Corps.
+Special agents work on U.S. Navy installations around the world, and they investigate major crimes involving Navy personnel and property.
 Special agents are also stationed on Naval ships while at sea.

 NCIS special agents are responsible for the investigation and enforcement of crimes that will result in prison time of a year or more under the Uniform Code of Military Justice or major felonies under local or federal law.

 Members of the United States Border Patrol are responsible for securing the nation's borders.
-Agents work around the country along the Mexican and Canadian borders as well as oceanic regions around Florida, Puerto Rico and the U.S. Virgin Islands.
+Agents work along the Mexican and Canadian borders, as well as oceanic regions surrounding Florida, Puerto Rico, and the U.S. Virgin Islands.

-Department of Defense police officers also conduct traffic enforcement and respond to calls for service on base.
+Department of Defense police officers also conduct traffic enforcement, and they respond to calls for service on base.
 Their jurisdiction is limited to the base on which they serve or installations under the control of the military branch by which they are employed.

-Some bases and installations may have memoranda of understanding with the local communities to allow for enhanced patrols outside of the military facilities.
+Some bases and installations may have memoranda of understanding with local communities to allow for enhanced patrols outside the military facilities.